The 5 Stages of Diary Generation

 Once the local tables are created, Q++Studio starts to evaluate all the tokens contained in each of the pages of the full Script.
 As each token is evaluated, Q++Studio generates a file of p-Code instructions that it will later send to QuarkXPress.

 As p-Code is generated, you may notice that the number of p-Code errors is updated, and that token processing errors are displayed in the Messages Window.
 The format of these run-time messages is different from the design-time messages.
-They indicate the page where the message originates from and the message (a list of these messages can be found in Annex 2 : Run-Time Messages).
-You will not be able to access these messages during diary generation, but you will be able to list them, or view them directly in QuarkXPress afterward.
+They indicate the page where the message originates from and the message (a list of these messages can be found in the section on Run-Time Messages).
+You will not be able to access these messages during diary generation, but you will be able to view a list of the errors and warnings afterward.

 The p-Code tables generated in the previous step are converted to plain-text CSV files that QuarkXPress can understand.